Derkula/UCD-OSN/containers/cdms4.0/README.md

-Singularity version 4.0 to include awscli.
+Singularity version 4.0 to include awscli and ROOT.

 The purpose is to access the public CDMS UMN data.

-Building ROOT is omitted for the sake of saving time to test the s3 function.

 <b>Building the Container</b>